CEO succession

-CEO succession is the process by which boards of directors of an organization ensure that it can transition to a new CEO when their existing CEO retires or can longer carry out their CEO position.
+CEO succession is the process by which boards of directors of an organization ensure that it can transition to a new CEO when their existing CEO retires or can no longer carry out their CEO position.
 It is a part of succession planning to ensure continuity in leadership from one person to the next holding the CEO position.

 Commercial importance

 CEO succession is one of key functions of a board of directors.
 Changing the head of an enterprise impacts company culture, board/CEO relations, and perceptions from multiple constituencies inside and outside the business.
 The disruption that occurs can impact performance in a positive, neutral or negative manner.
 Successful companies manage this process well in advance with a concerted set of processes and milestones.
 Effective CEO succession requires a well-defined program that ensures a supply of highly capable candidates ready to assume the CEO position whether through an unexpected event or a planned transition.
 Success or failure of a CEO transition is influenced by a host of obvious and non-obvious factors, many of them of a social/psychological nature.
 How these factors are managed can have an enormous impact on the performance and status of the organization.